-6.4.2.1 Applicant must confirm it has in place systems to invoice new members effective October 15, 20142015.
-If such systems are not currently in place, describe plans to implement such systems, including the use of any potential vendors for any functions related to invoicing, if applicable, and an implementation workplan. ☐ Yes, confirmed☐ No, not confirmed 6.4.2.2 Applicant must confirm it has in place systems to accept premium payments (including paper checks, cashier's checks, money orders, EFT, web-based payment, and all general purpose pre-paid debit cards and credit card payment) from members effective October 15, 2014.
-If such systems are not currently in place, describe plans to implement such systems, including the use of any potential vendors for any functions related to premium payment, if applicable, and an implementation workplan.
-QHP must accept premium payment from members no later than October 15, 2014 2015.
-Note: QHP issuer must accept credit cards for binder payments and is encouraged, but not required, to accept credit cards for payment of ongoing invoices. ☐ Yes, confirmed☐ No, not confirmed 6.4.2.3 Describe how Applicant will comply with the federal requirement 45 CFR 156.1240(a)(2) to serve the unbanked, specifying the forms of payment available for this population for binder and ongoing payments for both on-Exchange and off-Exchange lines of business.
-6.4.2.4 Applicant must confirm it can provide detailed documentation, including payment in a format that is compatible with Covered California's systems.
-Describe the controls in place to ensure the California Health Benefit
+6.4.2.1 Applicant must confirm it has in place systems to invoice new members effective October 15, 2014.
+If such systems are not currently in place, describe plans to implement such systems, including any potential vendors if applicable, and an implementation workplan.

+- Yes, confirmed - No, not confirmed

+6.4.2.2 Applicant must confirm it has in place systems to accept premium payments (including paper checks, cashier's checks, money orders, EFT, and all general purpose pre-paid debit cards and credit card payment) from members effective October 15, 2014.
+If such systems are not currently in place, describe plans to implement such systems, including any potential vendors, if applicable, and an implementation workplan.
+QHP must accept premium payment from members no later than October 15, 2014.
-6.4.2.5 Applicant agrees not to impose any fees or charges on any members who request paper invoices for premiums due for any individual products sold by issuer in California.

-Exchange assessment revenue is accurately and timely paid.
+6.4.2.3 Describe the controls in place to ensure the California Health Benefit Exchange assessment revenue is accurately and timely paid.